 Industry job trends and statistics

-Read about skills shortages:
+Read about national skills shortages by:

 - optical mechanics

-Incentives are offered for employers to take on more apprentices.
+Government offers a range of incentives to encourage employers to take on more apprentices.

 - health care and social assistance

-- professional, scientific and technical services
+- professional, scientific and technical services.

-These industries are forecast to provide more than 60% of employment growth in the next 5 years.
+These industries are forecast to provide more than 66% of employment growth in the next 5 years.
 Growth is also likely in those jobs that require higher skill levels (e.g. Bachelor degrees, advanced diplomas).

 Relevant work experience in some jobs could be a substitute for formal qualifications.
 On-the-job training may also be needed as well as formal qualifications.